-How to Start a Career in Hospitality Management: A Step-by-Step Guide
+How to Start a Career in Hotel Management: A Step-by-Step Guide

 Before diving into the world of hospitality management, it’s essential to understand the various career paths available in this area.
 This industry offers a wide array of roles, each with its unique responsibilities and challenges.